Wyong

 Educational outcomes in Wyong fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.0%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 38.4% of residents aged 15+ holding such qualifications - advanced diplomas at 10.1% and certificates at 28.3%.
-Educational participation is high, with 27.6% of residents currently enrolled in formal education, including 8.2% in primary, 7.8% in secondary, and 4.1% in tertiary education.
+Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (3.0%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 38.4% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (28.3%).
+Educational participation is high, with 27.6% of residents currently enrolled in formal education, comprising 8.2% in primary, 7.8% in secondary, and 4.1% in tertiary education.

 Educational participation is notably high, with 27.6% of residents currently enrolled in formal education.
 This includes 8.2% in primary education, 7.8% in secondary education, and 4.1% pursuing tertiary education.